blakete/SurfMods/README.md

 # SurfMods
 **A simple, open source, web surfing mod kit** that allows you to **“surf the web your way 🌊🏄‍♂️🤙”**

-**ModKit** is a no-nonsense, developer-focused, open source Chrome extension for customizing websites on the fly.
+**SurfMods** is a no-nonsense, developer-focused, open source Chrome extension for customizing websites on the fly.

 - Inject CSS to restyle layouts, use JavaScript to tweak behavior, or insert custom HTML — all scoped per site.
 - Perfect for devs who want persistent control without bloated UIs.